mathiasbno/three-starmap/readme.md

 I have also converted this to json to be easier to work with.
 The dataset contains a list of stars to visit in order to draw a line trough the constellation.
 This means that some times we visit the same star twise as we backtrack the line.
 Some constellations are also consistent of two parts.

-Unfortunetly there are a few stars that are not mapped up corectly so we have to skip them.
+For some reason there are a few stars that are not mapped up corectly so we have to skip them.

 ### Quick Start